Majora8120/Shader-Compile-Script/README.txt

-A script that scans a folder and subfolders for shaders and compiles them to spir-v with glslc.exe.
+A script that scans a folder and its subfolders for shaders and compiles them to spir-v with glslc.exe.

-Looks for glslc.exe in "./" and in Vulkan SDKs installed in "C:/VulkanSDK/".
+Usage:
+-d [directory path] Sets a custom search path.
+-g [file path] Sets a custom glslc.exe path.

-Search path defaults to "./".
-A custom path can be provided with a command argument.
-Ex.
-"Shader Compile Script.exe" [directory]
+The search path defaults to "./".
+The glslc path defaults to "./glslc.exe" or "C:/VulkanSDK/[latest version installed]/Bin/glslc.exe".
-Outputs .spv file in the same directory as the input file.
+Outputs .spv file in the same directory as the inputted shader file.

 Supported input file extensions:
 .vert